huggingface/datasets/templates/README_guide.md

 Describe the people or systems who originally created the annotations and their selection criteria if applicable.

 If available, include self-reported demographic or identity information for the annotators, but avoid inferring this information.
-Instead state that this information is unknown.
+Instead, state that this information is unknown.
 See [Larson 2017](https://www.aclweb.org/anthology/W17-1601.pdf) for using identity categories as a variables, particularly gender.

 Describe the conditions under which the data was annotated (for example, if the annotators were crowdworkers, state what platform was used, or if the data was found, what website the data was found on).
 If compensation was provided, include that information here.